eduvpn/documentation/README.md

     -A FORWARD -j REJECT --reject-with icmp6-adm-prohibited
     COMMIT

-The IPv6 support is untested.
 To restart the firewall use the following:

     $ sudo service iptables restart
     $ sudo service ip6tables restart